TheAughat/Setting-Out/README.md

 ## My Current Position
 I am a student just starting out my journey into the world of programming.
 Since Python is one of the key languages in the requirements for AI/ML jobs, that is the language I decided was optimal to break me in into the computing world.

 While I have used *Visual Basic* and basic *HTML* before, none of them were used or explored to the extent that could be considered anything beyond the expertise level of a beginner.
 Now with my studies of *Python*, I am planning to change that and take my first *real* steps into the coding world.
-This entire 'Setting Out' project is one of experimentation, as I wet my feet by following along a Python tutorial published on YouTube by Mosh Hamedani (https://www.youtube.com/watch?v=_uQrJ0TkZlc).
+This entire 'Setting Out' project is one of experimentation, as I get my feet wet by following along a Python tutorial published on YouTube by Mosh Hamedani (https://www.youtube.com/watch?v=_uQrJ0TkZlc).
 As I continue on this task, I plan to track all of my daily python tests and practises in this repository.
 If I were to take on more complex or specialized projects, I will create separate repositories for them.